No. 1 Badgers fall 4-1 at No. 3 Minnesota Duluth

 But UMD found momentum in the second period, as the Bulldogs's Michelle Lowenhielm scored on a power play with five minutes left in the frame to give them a 1-0 lead after two.
 UMD outshot the Badgers 16-12 in the frame.

-Katherine McGovern and Katerina Mrazova scored early in the third to give UMD a 3-0 lead before Rowe scored her first career goal off assists from
+Katherine McGovern and Katerina Mrazova scored early in the third to give UMD a 3-0 lead before Rowe scored her first career goal off assists from Baylee Wellhausen and Abby Roque to make a two-goal game with eight minutes remaining.

 But the Bulldogs quickly answered, as Ashleigh Brykaliuk scored an unassisted goal to give UMD a 4-1 advantage.